joelhans/api-gateway-maturity/kubecon-eu-2025-talk/slides.md

 <!--

+1. These levels come directly from CNCF's Cloud Native Maturity Model.

-1. I'm trying to be a little cheeky with these, but I hope you can see the progression from building for yourself toward building toward others.
+2. I'm trying to be a little cheeky with these, but I hope you can see the progression from building for yourself toward building toward others.

+3. Then reaching a state of maturity that has all the good qualities.

 -->